benfoxall/benfoxall.github.com/_posts/2013-09-20-other-side-of-responsive.md

 So, at this point - the the last slide is rendered (on the devices as well).
 Also, the devices are displaying the picture on screen (I forgot to say that).

 The next slide is the interactive slide of circles representing each device, this is an svg generated with d3.
-There is a basic animation loop which applys and dampens the speed of a circle and repels it from any nearby circles, this was running for the last couple of slides - so they've kind of organised themselves into a nice pattern.
+There is a basic animation loop which applies and dampens the speed of a circle and repels it from any nearby circles, this was running for the last couple of slides - so they've kind of organised themselves into a nice pattern.

 D3 is fantastic, the enter/exit/transition approach is so intuitive for dynamic data, if someone joined at this point - a circle would pop onto the page and everything would just carry on.